jcl5m1/TextEntry/README.md

 # TextEntry
-Simple python script for automating text entry into a web form from a text file.
+Simple python script for automating text entry into a web form from a text file where each line is an entry.

 **Dependencies: pyautogui**